 Winter Coats and Car Seats

 If you plan to keep baby's coat on while traveling, you must choose a thin winter coat that will not interfere with proper car seat harness adjustment.
 Thick winter coats should not be used with car seats.
 Fleece coats and snowsuits are a good option for use with car seats, providing warmth without bulk.
-If you choose a thick coat, take it off in the car and warm baby with blankets placed over the car seat after buckling, or buckle baby in and then put the coat on backwards over baby's arms.
+If you choose a thick coat, take it off in the car and warm baby with blankets placed over the car seat after buckling, or buckle baby in and then put the coat on backward over baby's arms.

 You could also try a coat that's specially made to unzip at the sides so it doesn't interfere with the car seat harness.
 It's called the Cozywoggle (Buy on Amazon.com).
 If your baby is riding in an infant car seat, a winter car seat cover that goes atop the seat might also be a good option instead of a traditional coat or snowsuit.